Skip to content

 # Set false if AWS is used, otherwise true

-# If true, get owner info from the buckets list; if false, use separate API to get info about the current AWS user
+# if false, use separate API to get info about the current AWS user

 getbucketownerfromlist: false